BlueSky-Digital-Labs/next-firebase-auth/README.md

 This hook has four main properties, `user`, `loading`, `auth` and `logout`.
   - `user` is the current user, will be `null` if the user is signed out, but once they use a sign in method, this becomes populated.
   - `loading` is a boolean, its true while firebase is initialising and while it checks if the user is logged in.
+  - `loggedIn` is a boolean, it is true if the user has a jwt token.
   - `auth` contains a range of methods to sign in the user, and some to manage accounts that use email and password.
 Please see the reference below.
   - `logout` is a function that will log the user out, setting `user` to null.